secretstartups/handbook/sales/commercial/pooled_model/index.html.md

 #### Process

-On a daily basis, Self Service Ops will identify accounts owned by the Pooled Sales User that were updated to say 'Likely to upgrade to Ultimate = True'
+On a daily basis, Self Service Ops will identify accounts owned by the Pooled Sales User that were updated to say 'Likely to upgrade to Ultimate = True'.
 Cases will be created for these which will subsequently drop into the Pooled Sales Queue.

 #### Policy